 If you’re one of the lucky few that find the downsizing process straightforward, you should celebrate your organizational skills and willpower.
 There’s no need to get discouraged if you’re not one of these lucky few though.

 For most of us, even if we’ve created great lists, been honest with ourselves and asked every family member for their input, we’re still probably going to find a few items we just can’t make a decision on.

 The good news is, this is completely normal — parting with that ceramic frog collection can be one of the hardest decisions when you’re relocating and downsizing!

-Your spouse may be just as in love with that ceramic frog collection as you are, but deep down you probably know it should be in the I Don’t Need List.
-Sometimes an outside opinion is just what the doctor ordered to get you to admit what you already know.
+Your spouse may be just as in love with that ceramic frog collection as you are, but deep down you probably know it should be on the I Don’t Need List.
+Sometimes an outside opinion is just what you need to admit what you already know.

 Have you ever looked in your cutlery drawers and wondered why you have four can openers or three spatulas?

-You’re not alone, every homeowner has a tendency to buy one too many of everything if they stay in the same home for a few years.
+Realizing you have too much of one item is a common experience-- every homeowner has a tendency to buy one too many of something if they stay in the same home for a few years.

-You may have liked the color, or perhaps your old can opener wasn’t working as well as it should so you bought a replacement — that makes perfect sense.
+You may have liked the color of your second spatula, or perhaps your old can opener wasn’t working as well as it should so you bought a replacement — that makes perfect sense.

 The problems start when we forget to throw out the older items we no longer need.
 This happens all the time in just about every household.